PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 If the shop URL isn't configured, a "configure shop URL" link is displayed after each shop name.<br/>
 It opens the store's page edition.

+If the user tries to change context without having saved, a modal appears: "You are about to switch context.
+Do you want to save your modifications before?" with 2 CTA: "Save" and "Cancel"
+If the user clicks on "Save", then modifications are saved and the context is changed for the one selected If the user clicks on "Cancel", then modifications are not saved and the context is changed for the one selected

 ### Shop association block